 The industry-wide obsession with ultralight fabrics has pushed them to become so thin that many are literally see-through.
 Calling them paper-thin doesn’t do justice, and although the various fabrics are surprisingly tough for their weight, durability inevitably suffers.
 Of particular importance is retaining some tear resistance, or thickness, in the floor material—this is the area most vulnerable to punctures and wearing out over time.
 When available from the manufacturer, we list the floor thickness of every shelter model in the charts above.

 Unfortunately, there aren’t universal thickness measurements to use across fabric types.
-Standard nylons are given a denier rating, with a lower denier being thinner and flimsier than a higher denier.
-Tents with 15- and 20-denier floors in particular require gentle treatment to keep them intact (and don’t even think about ditching the footprint).
+Standard nylons are given a denier (D) rating, with a lower denier being thinner and flimsier than a higher denier.
+Tents with 15 and 20D floors in particular require gentle treatment to keep them intact (and don’t even think about ditching the footprint).
 As we cover in the section above, silnylon and Dyneema fabrics have superior weight-to-strength ratios than standard nylon, so you get a thinner fabric with fewer compromises.
 Their thicknesses are measured in an ounce/square yard ratio with Dyneema fibers as mind-blowingly light as .51 oz./sq. yd., while silnylon is about double that at a still-impressive 1.1 oz./sq. yd.

 Interior Space